BandGapAI/gan-1d-matlab/README.md

 Note that the Rayleigh & exponential PDFs used above are slighlty different from the standard definitions.

 The code supplies the function value and gradients of the 1-D LS-GAN cost (loss) function for the quasi-analytical method based on known error function integrals that are computed via a key integral (integral8tilde_mc).
-The key integral is the integral from 0 to infinity of the function $\text{erf}(\alpha x+\beta) \cdot \text{Normal}(x,m,s)$ with respect to $x$, which must be evaluated numerically but is accurate to around 3 decimal places using 1-D Monte Carlo integration with 5E+06 samples.
+The key integral is the integral from 0 to infinity of the function $\text{erf}(\alpha x+\beta) \cdot \text{Normal}(x,m,s)$ with respect to $x$, which is in the interval [-1,1], and must be evaluated numerically but is accurate to around 3 decimal places using 1-D Monte Carlo integration with 5E+06 samples.
 The MC integration is the only source of randomness in the analytical method, which is otherwise deterministic, hence the terminology "quasi-analytical".

 Specifically,